Dover

 The remains of Chitty's Steam Mill are to be seen in this private garden.

-Join the Commonwealth War Graves Commission for a free tour of Dover (St James's) Cemetery.
+Join the Commonwealth War Graves Commission for a free tour of Dover (St James's) Cemetery, led by on of our experienced volunteer tour guides.

 Deal Cemetery Chapel